Packwood, Washington: Historic buildings and sites

-Packwood is home to the La Wis Wis Guard Station No. 1165, a rustic cabin built by the Civilian Conservation Corps and is listed on the National Register of Historic Places.
+East of Packwood is the La Wis Wis Guard Station No. 1165, a rustic cabin built by the Civilian Conservation Corps; the stations is listed on the National Register of Historic Places.

+The Packwood Ranger Station dates to 1928, when the Forest Service began use of the site under a lease with the Menasha Woodenware Company.
+It served as headquarters of the Packwood Ranger District until 1996.

+Tourism

+Packwood hosts the Packwood Flea Market which was officially established in 1973 and is one of largest flea markets in the Western United States.
+The twice-annual event, which is organized by participants of the market, is held on Memorial Day and Labor Day weekends.

 Parks and recreation

 Packwood is home to the Skate Creek Park Natural Area.
 Officially listed as the Washington State Parks Packwood Property, the land is owned by the state though considered surplus.
 The park is approximately 180 acre in size.
 Attempts to transfer the parcel to the Lewis County parks department was considered but did not materialize; the county officially passed on the transfer in 2022.

 The Cowlitz River Public Access Park opened in 2022, The park lacks a boat ramp but a nature trail allows users to access to the Cowlitz River.
 The Packwood Ballpark, under the oversight of the Lewis County Public Utility District, hosts a baseball field and open areas.

 The trailhead for Loowit Tier, a 197 mi bikepacking trail, is located in Packwood and spans to the Columbia River Gorge through Gifford Pinchot National Forest and Mount St. Helens National Volcanic Monument.
 Unveiled in 2025, the trail is part of a larger, 5,000 mi bike trail system known as Orogenesis; the Loowit portion is the first completed section of the project.
 The community group, the Packwood Trail Project, also part of a large Upper Cowlitz Valley Trails Coalition, has undertaken efforts to expand and create long-distance hiking paths near the town.